Current Residents – 2020-2021

 - And monitor residence building security systems

-Please note that the North Quad Service Centre is closed daily between 7:15 a.m. and 10:45 a.m.
+*Please note that the North Quad Service Centre is closed for 1-hour periods to accommodate staff breaks (at 3:00 a.m., 11:00 a.m. and 8:00 p.m.).
 The West Quad Service Centre (Mary E. Keyes Residence) will remain closed until further notice.

 Common Areas in Residence

 Our custodial team is here to take care of the cleaning of communal washrooms and common areas.
 But remember – they don’t do dishes!

 Room capacities have been reduced – please follow the appropriate signage posted on common rooms.
 Don’t forget to wear a mask and wash your hands regularly when using common areas.
 High touch points will be cleaned three times daily to help prevent the spread of COVID-19.

 It is everyone’s responsibility to tidy up after themselves and ensure the common areas and hallways are clean and comfortable for everyone.

 Let your friends and family know your proper mailing address to ensure your mail and packages get to you as soon as possible.